Is Thailand's Full Moon Party over for good?

 "The image of the island presented by the Full Moon Party is potent," admits island-based author and writing coach Brian Gruber, one of the administrators of the Koh Phangan Conscious Community Facebook page, an online hub for island-relevant events, information and discussion with over 50,000 active members.

-Koh Pha Ngan's Full Moon Parties have been taking place since the 1980s.
+Koh Phangan's Full Moon Parties have been taking place since the 1980s.

 George Henton/EPA/Shutterstock